amohooo/ML-Regression/README.md

 ## 🧠 What I Learned

-Through this assignment, I have gained proficiency in:
+Through this project, I have gained proficiency in:
 - 🧮 **Linear, Ridge, and LASSO Regression** using both `statsmodels` and `sklearn`
 - 🧼 **Data Preprocessing**, including standardization and feature selection
 - 📊 **Model Evaluation** using RMSE and R² score on training, validation, and test datasets